K-Kumar-01/Prattask/Readme.md

 ## Steps to Run
 Currently, docker setup is not done.
 Neither the services are hosted.
-DB is connected to Atlas for now.
+DB is connected to Atlas for

 First install nodemon globally using `npm i -g nodemon`